 The restaurant is more often filled with locals than tourists, and is truly one of the best places to eat crêpes in Bordeaux.

-Gourmands is a crêperie located on Rue Sainte-Catherine, Bordeaux’s main pedestrian shopping street.
-If you can brave the crowds that are inevitably on this main artery of Bordeaux Centre, then this modern little crêperie can be a good stop – especially to refuel from a shopping spree.
+Suzette Crêperie Urbaine is a crêperie located on Rue Pas-Saint-Geoerges, one of Bordeaux’s lively shopping streets.
+For a quick snack while perusing the many independent shops located on Rue Pas-Saint-George, then this modern little crêperie is a good stop to quickly refuel from a shopping spree.

-The menu is much more simple than at Ballet Christophe with just a handful of savory and sweet options.
-It’s worth noting that Gourmands does offer gluten-free options and take-away.
+The menu is much more simple than at Breizh Café or the Crêperie du Palais Bordeaux with just a handful of savory and sweet options.
+It’s worth noting that Suzette Crêperie Urbaine does offer vegetarian options and is mostly take-away.
+There are just half a dozen tables if you do want to sit down, or take-away and enjoy your crêpe on one of the benches in Place du Parlement.

 How to Celebrate La Chandeleur at Home